A 4-dimensional light bulb theorem for disks

+In other words, homotopic disks with a common dual differ up to isotopy only by a collection of self-referential tubes that depend on the Dax invariant of the pair of disks.
+In particular, if the manifold $X$ is simply-connected, then homotopy implies isotopy just as in other settings.

-Our light bulb theorem for disks is an analog of the one given for spheres in both \cite{dave:LBT} and \cite{st}.
-The conditions of the theorem closely parallel the extension of the light bulb theorem for spheres to higher genus surfaces in Theorem $9.7$ of \cite{dave:LBT}, as the $\pi_1$ condition implies that the common boundary of the disks is null-homotopic in $X-G$.
-The question of homotopy versus isotopy for properly embedded disks without this $\pi_1$ condition is still open; see Question \ref{q}.
+This main theorem generalizes Theorem $2.5$ of Gabai \cite{dave:LBL}, in which the dual $G$ is required to be in the boundary $\partial X$.
+In fact, Gabai states the need for our $\pi_1$-negligibility assumption on the dual sphere in this more general case, in his Remark $2.7$(iii).
+A similar condition on the dual sphere is also required in Gabai's light bulb theorem for higher genus surfaces in Theorem $9.7$ of \cite{dave:LBT}.
+The question of homotopy versus isotopy for properly embedded disks without this $\pi_1$ condition on the dual is still open; see Question \ref{q}.

-The final section includes a new geometric formulation of the Dax invariant, along with a sample computation.
+The final section \ref{appendix} includes a new geometric formulation of the Dax invariant, along with a sample computation.

-\bit{Acknowledgements.} The author would like to thank Dave Gabai and Peter Teichner for their guidance, encouragement, and interest in these results, as well as Rob Schneiderman for helpful discussions.
-A large part of this project was completed while the author was visiting the Max Planck Institute for Mathematics; she thanks the institute for providing such a welcoming and collaborative research environment, as well as Voigt for providing the baked goods necessary to maintain her mental aptitude.
-The rest was completed at Princeton University, where the author is supported by NSF grant DMS-1502525.
+\bit{Acknowledgements.} The author would like to thank Dave Gabai and Peter Teichner for their guidance, encouragement, and interest in these results, as well as Rob Schneiderman for helpful discussions and thoughtful comments from the referees.
+A large part of this project was completed while the author was visiting the Max Planck Institute for Mathematics; she thanks the institute for providing a welcoming and collaborative research environment, as well as Voigt for providing the baked goods necessary to maintain her mental aptitude.
+The rest was completed at Princeton University and the North Carolina School of Science and Mathematics, where the author is supported by NSF grant DMS-1502525.